ASyMOB: Algebraic Symbolic Mathematical Operations Benchmark: Experimental Results

-Perhaps the most teaching example is ASyMOB question \#61 on GPT-4o (Figure \ref{fig:hybrid_question}).
-Pure CAS (SymPy, Mathematica, WolframAlpha) and pure LLM approaches both failed.
+Figure \ref{fig:hybrid_question} shows perhaps the most instructive example.
+Pure CAS and pure LLM approaches both failed.
 However, when instructed to simplify the integral first and then solve using CAS, the model succeeded, demonstrating the power of combining LLM strategic ability with CAS rigor.